oh-lang/oh/wishlist.md

 # function that takes a function as an argument and returns a function
 # example usage:
 #   some_fn(): "hey"
+#   TODO: this actually is a good case for not needing () in function definitions.
+#       is there a way we can determine this isn't a type??
 #   other_fn: wow(some_fn)
 #   print(other_fn()) # 3
 wow(Input fn(): string): fn(): int